 The Moto G5 is a much smaller phone than the Moto G4, because it has a 5-inch screen rather than a 5.5-inch one.
 It’s much closer to the size of the old Moto G3.
 I had a chance to compare the two directly, and the Moto G5 is actually a bit wider, but slightly slimmer.

 These chrome bits characterise what Lenovo has tried to do with the series, to glam it up a bit.
-To date all Moto G phones have been almost relentlessly practical, mostly-plastic and wallflower-like, but the Moto G5 has a lot more metal on show.
+Until now, all Moto G phones have been almost relentlessly practical, mostly-plastic and wallflower-like, but the Moto G5 has a lot more metal on show.